Cesio137/Runa/README.md

-# Nanometro
+# Runa

-Nanometro (Decimal Metric System) is a set of tools planned to be an open-source, real-time, cross-platform 2D and 3D engine.
+Runa is a set of tools planned to be an open-source, real-time, cross-platform 2D and 3D engine.

 ## Suported Platforms